Looking for a great vacation idea? Have you been on a cruise? Why cruise? Read all the best things about cruise ship

 Believe me, the food is delicious!
-Of course, some cruises lines are better than others.
-I just got off the Celebrity Equinox, the food in the buffet was divine, better than the main dining room.
+Of course, some cruise lines are better than others.
+We were thoroughly impressed by the buffet on the Celebrity Equinox.
+The food was divine, better than the main dining room.
 But then, I missed the 24-hour pub on the Norwegian ships.

 Do you enjoy a drink or two or more?
 Some cruise lines will even include all-you-can-drink packages.
 You can also purchase these packages if they don’t.

 2. It’s cost-effective

 Sometimes it’s easy to pay one lump sum for vacation and know everything is taken care of and included.
 It’s actually a relief sometimes to know it’s paid for and you really don’t have to worry about anything else but flights, a hotel, booking shore excursions (optional), and packing for your cruise.

 3. A cruise is a floating resort

 Think about everything you have at your disposal on a cruise.
 A spa.
 A spool.
 A gym.
 Restaurants.
 Bars.
 Dance Clubs.
 Kids clubs.
 It’s a floating resort.

 When we want to just disappear somewhere, sit by the pool and relax, we look for all-inclusive.
 Sometimes that’s on land, but most of the time we end up on a cruise.